teddy-ctrl/Apple-Clone/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

 ## 🙋‍♂️ Contact

 Have questions or suggestions?
-Feel free to reach out at [your-email@example.com](mailto:your-email@example.com)
+Feel free to reach out at [your-tedu@gmail.com]

 ---